-7.2 Sample Budgets / Accounts/ Prudential and Treasury Indicators
+7.2 Sample Budgets / Accounts / Prudential and Treasury Indicators

-The Head of Finance will prepare a four year medium term financial plan with Prudential and Treasury Management Indicators reflecting the overall budget for the forthcoming year and provisional estimates for the following three years.
+The Corporate Director of Resources will prepare a five year medium term financial plan with Prudential and Treasury Management Indicators reflecting the overall budget for the current year and provisional estimates for the following four years.
 This will include the costs involved in running the function and any associated income.
-The Deputy Head of Finance will exercise effective controls over this budget and monitor performance against Prudential and Treasury Indicators, and will report upon and recommend any changes required in accordance with TMP6.
+The Head of Finance will exercise effective controls over this budget and monitor performance against Prudential and Treasury Indicators, and will report upon and recommend any changes required in accordance with TMP6.